jernejmarcic/oldSchool/MUN/Autonomous weapons MUN.md

 - A art company called MSCHF attached a painball gun to a Spot robot and let users controll it, to destroy an art gallery,

 - A youtube attachad a fully automatic gun to a robot dog similar design and used it for target practice.

+- An unknown individual from Russia has attached an AK47 to the same model of robot dog

 - The robots have luckuly not yet been used for military purpouses yet, but if a *normal* person can make something like that, a military power can do something much worse